rusiaaman/wcgw/README.md

 ### 🚀 Highlights
 - ⚡ **Full Shell Access**: No restrictions, complete control.
-- ⚡ **Create, Execute, Iterate**: Seamless workflow for development and execution.
+- ⚡ **Create, Execute, Iterate**: Ask the gpt to keep running compiler checks till all errors are fixed, or ask it to keep checking for the status of a long running command till it's done.
-- ⚡ **Interactive Command Handling**: Supports interactive commands with ease.
+- ⚡ **Interactive Command Handling**: [beta] Supports interactive commands using arrow keys, interrupt, and ansi escape sequences.

 ###  🪜 Steps:
 1. Run the [cli client](https://github.com/rusiaaman/wcgw?tab=readme-ov-file#client) in any directory of choice.